Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 - In case you are unable to continue working on a PR, please leave a short comment to notify us.
 We will be pleased to make any changes required to get it done.

-English is the primary language of the dateparser.
+English is the primary language of Dateparser.
 Dates in all other languages are translated into English equivalents before they are parsed.